opensecuritycontroller/community/testing/testcases/ds_testcases.md

 5. Select Openstack Tenant.
 6. Select Openstack Region.
 7. Select Criterion By Host e.g. and enable it.
-8. Select Management, Inspection Networks.
+8. Select the Management Network, Inspection Network, and Floating IP Pool.
-9. Select FloatingIP pool of Openstack e.g. ext-net.
-10. Keep default Deployment Count 1 and 'Shared' selected.
+9. Keep default Deployment Count 1 and 'Shared' selected.
-11. Click **OK**.
+10. Click **OK**.

 **Expected Result:**
 It takes a while and Deployment Specifications with the name My-DS1 should be added.
 Job Status should be PASSED.
 In Openstack, the  appliance instance related to the DS should be deployed.